-Island Archers is a rapidly-expanding archery club, based near Stornoway, on the Isle of Lewis, and Tarbert, on the Isle of Harris.
+Island Archers is a rapidly-expanding archery club, based in Back, on the Isle of Lewis, and Tarbert, on the Isle of Harris.

 Although archery is a very sociable sport, it is also a truly individual sport, and no-one else is to blame if you don't hit the gold.
 It's a sport that promotes concentration, consistency, and discipline if you want to progress to the higher levels of the game.
 Some, however, aren't especially interested in refining their technique, or are indifferent to tournaments and competition, and are happy just to use archery as a way of 'tuning out' from the working week, and we're more than happy to have their company on the shooting line.

-We welcome interest from the less able-bodied, as archery is one of the few sports where people with disabilities can compete on equal terms with the more able-bodied, and it is not uncommon to see disabled archers, whether they have physical, visual, or mental impairment, shooting alongside their able-bodied friends on the same shooting line.
-Come along, and you never know, you might find that it's a sport that has you hooked for life!
+Archery is one of the few sports where people with disabilities can compete on equal terms with the more able-bodied, and it is not uncommon to see disabled archers, whether they have physical, visual, or mental impairment, shooting alongside their able-bodied friends on the same shooting line.
+We welcome interest from the less able-bodied, please contact us via the website, to discuss your needs

 Visiting archers are also very welcome to join us, providing they can provide a current Archery GB / GNAS membership number, or other positive proof of insurance.
-There are numerous outdoor and indoor tournaments throughout the year (we run a dedicated 'competition night' on the last friday of every month); an important part of the sport for those of a more competitive nature.
-Nevertheless club and recreational archery is just as important for people who find they have little time for any serious commitment, though still enjoy 'shooting arrows' with friends, family or colleagues in the familiar surroundings of their club.
+There are numerous outdoor and indoor tournaments throughout the year, an important part of the sport for those of a more competitive nature.
+Nevertheless, club and recreational archery is just as important for people who find they have little time for any serious commitment, though still enjoy 'shooting arrows' with friends, family or colleagues in the familiar surroundings of their club.